Imagine searching for flights and finding the following:

-There’s a bit of different way to travel for those who are a bit more spontaneous, adventurous and flexible.
+There’s a bit of a different way to travel for those who are a bit more spontaneous, adventurous and flexible.

 The basic concept is using what I call “one way to everywhere.”
 It’s not necessarily a novel idea, but it’s not widely used by many either.
 The concept can take any ordinary vacation and make it an extreme adventure for spontaneous souls who want to get more than just a one punch destination.